Mixa88/SwiftStudyTracker/README.md

 ✅ Dark/Light mode toggle
 ✅ Custom List views

----
+## 🛠️ How to Run

+1. Clone this repository.

+2. Open the .xcodeproj file in Xcode 16.0 or newer.

+3. Run on an iOS 18.0+ simulator or device.

 ## 🧠 Motivation

-Created to track my own journey of learning Swift through 100 Days of SwiftUI and other resources.
+This app was created to track my own journey through the "100 Days of SwiftUI" course and other learning resources.
-Inspired by Paul Hudson’s lessons.
-This is my first “from-scratch” SwiftUI app.
+It was inspired by Paul Hudson’s lessons and serves as my first "from-scratch" SwiftUI application.

 ---

 ## 📸 Screenshots

-// Screenshots will be here soon
+(Screenshots will be here soon)